 DP requirements: At least 80% attendance record and submission of all assignments and projects.
-Assessment: A course examination which counts for 50% is optional per course.
-Assignments and projects count for the remainder, or 100%.
+Assessment: Test, assignments and projects count for the remainder, or 100%.

-EDN3210W NATURAL SCIENCES IP 10 NQF credits at HEQSF level 7 Convener: TBA
+EDN3210W NATURAL SCIENCES IP

+Convener: Associate Professor A Hattingh

 This course introduces ways in which Natural Science and Technology can be understood using a systematic approach based on practical, everyday approaches.
 Key concepts addressed will be linked to practical hands-on activities that are linked to the National Curriculum Policy Statement -CAPS.
 The approach hinges on content knowledge and its subsequent delivery, practical work and its associated skill, as well as content strands in technology and its associated processes.